GalMunGral/galmungal.github.io/theoretical-minimum.md

 l Common mistake
 l If nothing shows up on the screen, make sure you’ve added it!
 - **Geometry management**:
 Dealing with coordinate systems and on-screen bounds of interactors.
+Every component maintains its own geometry.
 In **CSS Box Model**, every DOM element is considered as rectangular box, whose position and size are determined by the browsers rendering engine.

-l Every component maintains its own geometry: l Bounding box: getX(), getY(), getWidth(), getHeight()

   As with most computer graphic systems, (0,0) is at parent’s top left corner
-- **Interactor status/information management**
+- **Interactor status/information management**:
-Is this interactor visible?
-Is it active? l Each component maintains information about its “state” l isEnabled(), setEnabled() l isVisible(), setVisible() l Lots of other methods of lesser importance
+Each component (DOM elements) maintains information about its state, such as its attributes and CSS style properties.
+Each individual attribute can be accessed through `Element​.get​Attribute()` and modified through `Element.setAttribute()`.
+The final computed CSS styles can be accessed through `Window.getComputedStyle()` and the inline style attribute of an element through `HTMLElement​.style`.

 ### Output